Interstate Compact on the Placement of Children (ICPC)

 Out-of-State Visitation Provisions

 Dependent children may visit out-of-state for up to thirty (30) days.
 A stay or proposed stay longer than (30) days is considered a placement or proposed placement.
 The only exception is a visit longer than 30 days that coincides with an academic school vacation with a specific beginning and ending date.
 A visit is not subject to an ICPC placement home study or supervision.
 An out-of-state visit is at the discretion of the court and the case carrying CSW.
-Visits may not be renewed and may not extend into a placement without ICPC approval.
+A visit may not be extended or renewed in a manner which causes or will cause it to exceed thirty (30) days or the school vacation period, as the case may be.
+If a stay does not from the outset have an express terminal date, or if its duration is not clear from the circumstances, it will be considered a placement or proposed placement and not a visit.

 Tribal Agency's Petition to Transfer an ICPC Supervised Case